On this page:

 It is possible to run a86 Programs from within Racket using asm-interp.

-If you have code written in a86 that you would like to execute directly, you should instead use the printing facilities to save the program to a file and then use an external assembler (e.g. nasm) and linker to produce either object files or executables.
+If you have code written in a86 that you would like to execute directly, you should instead use the printing facilities to save the program to a file and then use an external assembler (e.g. clang) and linker to produce either object files or executables.
 It’s possible to use The Racket Foreign Interface to interact with those files from within Racket.

 The simplest form of interpreting an a86 program is to use asm-interp.